Registered Clinical Dietitian Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience and pay tend to be weakly linked for Registered Clinical Dietitians — those with more experience do not necessarily bring in higher earnings.
-Workers in their first five years can expect to earn $50K, but people who have been around for five to 10 years earn a noticeably bigger sum of $59K.
-People with 10 to 20 years of experience make an average of about $60K in this role.
-After two decades in the workforce, the average Registered Clinical Dietitian generally earns more than ever; median pay for this group is estimated at $68K.
+The average worker who claims fewer than five years of experience earns around $49K.
+In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $60K.
+Registered Clinical Dietitians with one to two decades of relevant experience report an average salary of approximately $60K.
+After two decades in the workforce, the average Registered Clinical Dietitian generally earns more than ever; median pay for this group is estimated at $69K.

 Related Job Salaries